Len Blavatnik: DAZN

 In October 2018, DAZN signed the largest commercial deal in history with a single athlete when they paid Mexican boxer Saul "Canelo" Alvarez $365 million for the rights to screen 11 fights.

 DAZN's last set of published results, for the year to 2019, showed a loss of more than $1.3 billion for continuing and discontinued operations.
-The company, which is dependent on subscriptions, saw revenue take a hit when the COVID-19 pandemic brought an abrupt halt to live sports.
-Shortly after the outbreak of the pandemic, DAZN was forced to tell European football leagues that it would not pay for games that had been put on hold.
-Chief Executive Officer Simon Denyer explained: "With revenues dropping and investment not available, we can only survive by making some hard decisions."
+The company's revenue decreased sharply when the COVID-19 pandemic brought a halt to live sports.
+DAZN refused to pay European football leagues for games that had been put on hold.

 In late 2020, DAZN unveiled a slate of original documentary programming featuring global sporting icons such as Ronaldo and British boxer Anthony Joshua.

 In February 2022, Blavatnik agreed a $4.3 billion recapitalisation of DAZN.
 The Financial Times reported that this would enable the company to target new revenue streams in betting.

+In January 2025, Blavatnik acquired Australian sports broadcaster Foxtel from News Corp and Telstra via DAZN in a AU$3.4 billion deal.